Caldarie/flutter_tflite_audio/README.md

 # TFlite Audio Plugin for Flutter

 This plugin allows you to use tflite to make audio/speech classifications.
 Supports iOS and Android.
-The plugin can support two types of models:
+The plugin can support several model types:

 1. **(Beginner)** [Google Teachable Machine](https://teachablemachine.withgoogle.com/train/audio), which requires little ML knowledge and coding.
 This model uses only one input, i.e.  **float32[1, 44032]** for raw audio.

 2. **(Advanced)** Supports CNN models with decoded wave inputs.
 Use the [Tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio) as a guide.
 This model uses two inputs. **float32[recording_length, 1]** for raw audio data and **int32[1]** as the sample rate

-3. **(Future feature)**  Will support audio embeddings models in the future.
+3. **(Future feature)**  Audio embeddings models

-4. **(Future feature)**  Will support transfer learning (Yamnet) models in the future
+4. **(Future feature)**  Transfer learning (Yamnet) models in the future

 <br>